Solo Travel in Brighton

 - Head up the British Airways i360 for amazing views over Brighton and the English Channel

 - Rottingdean Hill provides great views of the Brighton CityScape.

 Interact with the locals – by having a drink!
 Head to one of the many wine bars in the Lanes – locals and tourists alike all frequent the many restaurants and bars in the area.

 Places to enjoy the sun – Brighton Beach and a deck chair is the most obvious option.
 However, it does get crowded so jump on a bike or have a big walk and head to Rottingdean or to Hove for some more beach room.

-As a solo traveler you could easily give Brighton Marina a miss.
+Solo Tips: As a solo traveller you could easily give Brighton Marina a miss.
 It has a lot of restaurants but they are all chain restaurants you could find anywhere in the UK.
 There isn’t a lot there.
-It is probably a good spot if you have kids but as a solo traveler I would spend my time around the Laines
+It is probably a good spot if you have kids but as a solo traveller I would spend my time around the Laines.

 - Try some sea kayaking and/or canoeing with BK Kayaking from 40 pounds

 - Enjoy the beach with some beach volleyball.
 Yellowave beach sports has 6 courts and a café!
 Prices start with a one hour lesson for £5.50.